 Spicy Avocado Toast with Egg

-If you’re looking for an easy, everyday spicy meal substitute, look no further than this insane spicy avocado toast with egg from Isabel Eats.
+If you’re looking for an easy, everyday spicy meal substitute, look no further than this amazing spicy avocado toast with egg from Isabel Eats.

 Cinnamon Spice Pepitas